boolean5/VirtualSign-classifier/README.md

 - [x] train, train-val, val, test
 - [ ] Try L1 regulization (though the sparsity of the features is not certain)
 - [ ] Check unsupervised pre-training
+- [ ] explore how linearly separable is our data
 - [ ] Try SVMs
 - [ ] consider separating the knuckle inputs with the finger inputs
 - [ ] decide stopping strategy (try early stopping)